 March 8 - 10, 2009

 Klaus spoke at the Heartland Institute's Second International Conference on Climate Change.
-Co-sponsors of the conference, which contends that global warming is not a crisis, had collectively received over $47 million in funding from energy companies and right-wing foundations.
+Co-sponsors of the conference, which contend that global warming is not a crisis, had collectively received over $47 million in funding from energy companies and right-wing foundations.

 Klaus published a book titled Modrá, nikoli zelená planeta (literally translated “Blue planet – not green”).
 The title in English, which is not a direct translation, is “Blue Planet in Green Shackles”.
+Archived March 27, 2012.

 The book claims that “The theory of global warming and the hypothesis on its causes, which has spread around massively nowadays, may be a bad theory, it may also be a valueless theory, but in any case it is a very dangerous theory.”